danielshir/danielshir.github.com/about.md

 ## About codemonkeyz

 codemonkeyz.com is a blog I've been waiting to write for a while now.
 It contains my thoughts, opinions, and various musings on everything from coding, to management to coffee.

+Any opinions expressed are solely my own and do not express the views or opinions of my employer.
+Co-writers incorporated herein by reference and their opinions are also their own and do not express the views or opinions of their employers.

 ## About me